helvete/request/README.md

 * Make possible to define hostname and partial URI independent - ie. to test the same feature at various hosts
 * Headers-only and headers-anong-body modes (Useful for OPTIONS, debugging, ...)
 * Ability to supply some headers from commandline (auth, user-agent, ...)
+* Add new script that would offer chain calls to various endpoints